zahrabeng/mark-nodejs-proj--my-little-server/README.md

 > This is part of Academy's [technical curriculum for **The Mark**](https://github.com/WeAreAcademy/curriculum-mark).
 All parts of that curriculum, including this project, are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

-We're now going to run your first server.
+We're now going to run your first server and play around with a few existing **endpoints** that it has.

 ## Learning Outcomes